 How to edit your voice

-Here’s a quick, broad-strokes primer on how to edit your own voice recording for public consumption.
-This guide assumes that you have the proper equipment set up, and the proper type of microphone for your purposes.
+Here’s a quick, broad primer on editing your own voice recording for public consumption.
+This guide assumes that you have the proper equipment set up and the proper type of microphone for your purposes.

 A good recording environment is the best way to get good audio